Types of schemes

 - The fund is invested for long-term growth until retirement

-- At retirement, which may be any time from the age of 55, the accumulated fund is turned into retirement benefits, comprising income and a tax free lump sum,or
+- At retirement, which may be any time from the age of 55 (to be slowly increased), the accumulated fund is turned into retirement benefits, comprising income and a tax free lump sum,or

 - The accumulated fund can remain invested and sums withdrawn via income drawdown